-Our principal executive office is located at 1717 Main St, Ste 3388 Dallas, TX 75201 and our telephone number is (245) 244-5739.
+Our principal executive office is located at 1717 Main St, Ste 3388 Dallas, TX 75201 and our telephone number is (254) 244-5739.
 Our website address is www.vaxxinity.com.
 The information contained on, or that can be accessed through, our website is not part of, and is not incorporated into, this prospectus, and you should not rely on any such information in making the decision whether to purchase shares of our Class A common stock.

-The following chart shows our simplified organizational structure immediately following the consummation of this offering, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after giving effect to (i) the Preferred Stock Conversion, (ii) the Warrant Exercise and (iii) the filing and effectiveness of our Charter (each term as defined below).
+The following chart shows our simplified organizational structure immediately following the consummation of this offering, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after giving effect to (i) the Stock Split, (ii) the Preferred Stock Conversion, (iii) the Warrant Exercise and (iv) the filing and effectiveness of our Charter (each term as defined below).
 This diagram is for illustrative purposes and does not represent all legal entities or affiliates with the entities depicted.

-- (1) Comprised of Mei Mei Hu, Louis Reese, UBI and certain of their respective affiliates. - (2) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our public stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company. - (3) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our principal stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company. - (4) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our other pre-IPO stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company.
+- would hold % of the total voting power and % of the outstanding capital stock in the Company. - (3) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our principal stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company. - (4) If the underwriters exercise in full their option to purchase additional shares of Class A common stock from us, our other pre-IPO stockholders would hold % of the total voting power and % of the outstanding capital stock in the Company.

 Our principal stockholders have entered into a voting agreement which will be effective upon the completion of this offering (the "Voting Agreement").
-The Voting Agreement provides with the authority (and irrevocable proxies) to vote the shares of capital stock held by our principal stockholders at its discretion on all matters to be voted upon by stockholders.
+The Voting Agreement provides Ms. Hu with the authority (and irrevocable proxies) to vote the shares of capital stock held by our principal stockholders at her discretion on all matters to be voted upon by stockholders.
 Upon the completion of this offering, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, approximately % of the total voting power of our outstanding capital stock will be subject to the Voting Agreement.
 As a result, we expect to be a "controlled company" within the meaning of the Nasdaq's corporate governance standards.